johnnyshankman/hihat/README.md

 - [x] Playcount tracking and sort by playcount
 - [x] Ability to "hide" songs you don't want to see, with or without deleting their file in filesystem
 - [x] Ability to deduplicate identical songs in library easily
-- [ ] Ability to delete entire albums of songs from library and filestystem
+- [x] Ability to delete entire albums of songs from library and filestystem
 - [x] Adjustable column widths for songname, artist, and album
+- [ ] Adjustable explorer height which makes album art smaller/bigger
 - [ ] Sort by albumartist not the plain old artist, pretty much only used by rap albums with features (2Pac - All Eyez On Me)
 - [ ] Edit song metadata
 - [ ] Show stats about your library somewhere, like GB and # of songs